Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/ncco-guide.md

 title: NCCO for Outbound Phone Calls
 ---

-# Outbound PSTN Calling NCCO guide
+# Calling NCCO Guide

-In this guide we'll demonstrate how to set up a dynamic answer URL with an NCCO that will allow you to make outbound PSTN calls from within your application via the Voice API.
+In this guide we'll demonstrate how to set up a dynamic answer URL with an NCCO that will allow you to configure more complex call flows from within your application via the Voice API.
+That includes the ability to make hybrid leg calls from your app(via WebRTC) to a phone(via PSTN) and vice versa which is what we will focus on in this guide.
 After completing this guide, you can follow along with the [JavaScript, Android, or iOS guides](/stitch/in-app-voice/guides/outbound-pstn).

 ## Concepts